lucapette/lucapette.github.com/_drafts/what-i-think-about-when-programmers-talk-about-speed.markdown

 programmers performances when it comes about measuring our job.

-With this premise in mind, I told her I was surprised and then she asked me to tell me more.
+With this premise in mind, I told her I was surprised and then she asked me to tell her more.
 And that conversation lead me to write this.
 Our conversation had two main topics:

 - Three steps from the idea to the feature.